 In fact, Ipswich was second to Boston in terms of wealth, as reflected in the assessments and levies by the General Court of Massachusetts.
 This status continued until the mid-18th century.
 By 1765, however, according to the colonial census, Ipswich had declined to number nine in size among Massachusetts towns.

 Captain John Smith, who had explored the New England coast prior to any serious attempts at settlement, wrote favorably of the prospects of agriculture in Agawam in his book, “A Description of New England,” published in 1616.
 There were, said Smith, “many rising hilles, and on their tops and descents many corne fields and delightful groves.”
-He also noted the abundance of marsh grass for pasture,’ ‘with many faire high groves of mulberrie trees and gardens; and there is also Okes, Pines, and other woods to make this place an excellent habitation.”
+He also noted the abundance of marsh grass for pasture, with many faire high groves of mulberrie trees and gardens; and there is also Okes, Pines, and other woods to make this place an excellent habitation.”
 So valuable was the land, that a great trade sprang up among the early settlers in real estate.
-By 1660,104 deeds for land sales had been recorded in Ipswich.
+By 1660, one hundred and four deeds for land sales had been recorded in Ipswich.
 The average parcel sold was 23 acres.

 In contrast, in neighboring Rowley, there were only about 10 real estate transfers, and they averaged only 6 acres per transfer.
 The reason for the difference can be found in the different backgrounds of the settlers.
 The Rowley settlers, Yorkshiremen, from an area where feudal agricultural practices of rectangular strips divided among all commoners still prevailed, carried over the practice to their new town.
 The system promoted equality, with everyone sharing good and poor land equally and no animals allowed into the fields until after harvest.